StefFrustagli/the-italian-hangman-game/README.md

 ## Features and game functionalities

 ### How to play
 The goal of the game is to identify the word correctly within seven attempts and save the little man from execution.
-As a way of simplifying the guessing game, I have defined three different categories the player can choose from at the beginning.
+As a way of simplifying the guessing game, I have defined three different categories that can be selected by the plater at the beginning.

 ### Existing Features